 Of the plants extracted for dyes here, most have been harvested from the wild.
 Other than woad and weld, also madder in the south of Britain, few have ever been managed in the croplands’ fields.

 Dye plants as crops

-It is unlikely that dye plants were grown over broad acres in Scotland, but weld was present in Medieval Aberdeen, Perth and Elgin, while woad was imported for centuries and grown here locally in the 1800s (Dickson & Dickson).
+There is little in the archaeological or historical records on whether dye plants were grown as crops.
+Weld was present in Medieval Aberdeen, Perth and Elgin, while woad was imported for centuries and grown here in the 1800s (Dickson & Dickson).

 The history of the growing, import and use of these and other more exotic dyes shows time and again that early agriculturists and manufacturers were well connected by trade with many other countries.
 Thirsk describes the remarkable story of the attempts since medieval times to make commercial field crops from these plants.